Can pregnant women drink non-alcoholic beer?

-Rightside was dreamed up when I was pregnant with my daughter, so this question hits really close to home.
-I wanted a “treat” while we were out to dinner or I was at a party and the options were really limited.
-There were a few things that I knew immediately I should cut out (coffee, alcohol, sushi).
+Rightside was dreamed up when our founder was pregnant with her daughter, so this question hits really close to home for us!
+Emree wanted a “treat” while she was out to dinner or was at a party and the options were really limited.
+There were a few things that she knew she should immediately cut out (coffee, alcohol, sushi).
 Others like swordfish and raw sprouts were harder to remember!
 So if you are finding yourself in a similar situation, congratulations!
 And know the list of do’s and don’ts gets easier to remember.

-The journey of parenthood is filled with millions of questions and decisions, and as my kids get older, I’ve found the questions may change but the pace of them hasn’t!
+The journey of parenthood is filled with millions of questions and decisions, and as our kids get older, the questions may change but the pace of them hasn’t!
 At the end of the day, it’s all about doing what feels right to you, for your baby, and for your family.